stalniy/casl/docs-src/src/content/pages/cookbook/intro/en.md

 Demonstrate the code that would power a common or interesting use case, either by:

 1. Walking through a few terse examples of setup, or
-2. Embedding a codepen/jsfiddle example
+2. Embedding a codesandbox/scrimba/codepen/jsfiddle example

-### When To Avoid This Pattern
+### When To Avoid

 *optional*

-This section is not required, but heavily recommended.Here, we’ll take an honest look at when the pattern is useful and when it should be avoided, or when something else makes more sense.
+This section is not required, but heavily recommended.
+Here, we’ll take an honest look at when the pattern is useful and when it should be avoided, or when something else makes more sense.

-### Alternative Patterns
+### Alternative Ways

 *optional*